tawesoft/morph/doc/mapping-go-structs-with-morph.md

 > **Tip:**
 > You don't have to have used morph to generate a struct type definition to get
 > value out of this section.
 It's still useful if you want to learn how to use
-> morph to create conversion functions for your already-existing struct
+> morph to create conversion functions for your existing struct
-> type definitions.
+> types.

 We've now got a full definition for our new Orange struct type, automatically derived from our starting Apple type.